 Alimony will not be granted if it is established that the separation between the parties was caused by the adultery by the spouse who is seeking alimony or the desertion by the spouse who is seeking alimony.
 Adultery is not a bar in every case where the spouse who is seeking alimony has committed adultery.
 It is only a bar when the adultery is the cause of the separation between the parties.
 Adultery which occurred in the past, and for which the other spouse has forgiven that spouse, is not a bar to alimony at a later time.

 In all cases where alimony is sought, the court must consider evidence of the reason for the separation of the parties.
 In deciding whether to award alimony, the court must consider evidence of the conduct of the parties to each other.
 If one spouse has made adequate provision for the other spouse’s support and maintenance, and if such provision is consistent with their means and former circumstances, then the other spouse will not be allowed permanent alimony.

 Pursuing All Options in Pursuit of the Best Outcome

 The Young Law Firm has earned a reputation for aggressiveness and effectiveness in the courtroom.
 Alimony Attorney Diana Whipkey Young focuses on the best outcome when future financial stability is at stake for both payers and receivers of spousal support.

 Complex divorce disputes involving money can quickly end cooperation in an uncontested divorce.
-When the courtroom is the only option to find resolution, you need an experienced Marietta divorce lawyer skilled at litigating cases on behalf of her clients.
+When the courtroom is the only option to find a resolution, you need an experienced Marietta divorce lawyer skilled at litigating cases on behalf of her clients.
 Diana Whipkey Young possesses a track record of aggressiveness and effectiveness in the courtroom.

 For solid and experienced representation from a Georgia family law attorney, call our law firm at 770-795-9596 or contact us online to set up your 30-minute initial consultation.
-For our clients' convenience we accept all major credit cards.
+For our clients’ convenience, we accept all major credit cards.